 The detailed Program of Study is shown below.
 This must be used as a guideline to complete the degree requirements.
 Most courses have prerequisites that must be completed first.
-Also, many courses and all MET E courses are only offered one semester per year, please plan carefully.
+Also, many courses and all Metallurgical Engineering courses are only offered one semester per year; please plan carefully.
 The Program of Study is a roadmap to be used in planning your degree.
 It is necessary that students follow the Program of Study as closely as possible; any deviation must be arranged in advance with the Academic Advisor.

 MET E Undergraduate Program of Study